-ESRT identifies the current state S_i from:
+ESRT identifies the current state S_i from

-- reliability indicator η_i computed by the sink for decision interval i; - a congestion detection mechanism;

-using the decision boundaries defined in Section III-C. Depending on the current state S_i , and the values of f_i and η_i , ESRT then calculates the updated reporting frequency f{i+1} to be broadcast to the source nodes.
+- Reliability indicator η_i computed by the sink for decision interval i - A congestion detection mechanism, using the decision boundaries defined in Section III-C. Depending on the current state S_i , and the values of f_i and η_i , ESRT then calculates the updated reporting frequency f{i+1} to be broadcast to the source nodes.
 At the end of the next decision interval, the sink derives a new reliability indicator η{i+1} corresponding to the updated reporting frequency f{i+1} of source nodes.
 In conjunction with any congestion reports, ESRT then determines the new network state S{i+1} .
 This process is repeated until the optimal operating region (state OOR) is reached.
-As also shown in Fig. 6, note that not all transitions between states are possible, as explained in Section VI-A. This is due to the frequency update policies adopted by ESRT, which are described in detail for each of the five states.
+The state model of the ESRT protocol and state transitions are shown in Fig. 5.
+Note that not all transitions between states are possible, as explained in Section VI-A. This is due to the frequency update policies adopted by ESRT, which are now described in detail for each of the five states.